SACHINPAWAR4912/Tutedude-Assign-1/README.md

 o	Multiplication
 o	Division
 3. Displays the results of each operation on the screen.
- Expected Output:
-The output should include the result of each operation performed, for example:

 Task 2: Create a Personalized Greeting
 Problem Statement: Write a Python program that: